The Travelling Salesman Problem [And How To Solve It]

 In this article you will learn:

-What is the travelling salesman problem?
+What is the Travelling Salesman Problem?

 The Travelling Salesman Problem (TSP) refers to the challenge of finding the shortest route between any multiple stops on a map.
 It takes its name from the historical challenge faced by door-to-door salespeople who needed to visit as many potential customers in the shortest time possible to increase their sales numbers.